 Interesting churches and a detour along the Via Latina

-Opposite the Baths of Caracalla are three churches.
+Opposite and next to the Baths of Caracalla are three churches.
 The Santa Maria in Tempulo and San Sisto Vecchio are located on the far side of the busy Viale della Terme di Caracalla.
 The former is a deconsecrated church that is not that interesting, but open to the public for those who really want to visit it.
 The latter is of great historical interest, for the simple reason that it was the first church used by the Dominicans in Rome after their order had been approved by the Pope in 1216.
 And the church may be more than 800 years older than that.
 It was possibly built at the end of the fourth century and was likely the titulus Crescentianae mentioned in the Liber Pontificalis.
 Unfortunately the San Sisto has been closed for years because of restorations and it does not look like it will be reopening any time soon.

 We must therefore turn to the third church, which is the Santi Nereo e Achilleo, located on the near side of the Viale.
 The present church was built in 814 by Pope Leo III (795-816), but it had a predecessor called the titulus fasciolae which was constructed in the vicinity.
 The name refers to the bandage that Saint Peter had wrapped around his wounded ankle and that he is supposed to have lost while fleeing Rome along the Via Appia.
 The story is pious nonsense of course, but the church of Santi Nereo e Achilleo is very interesting, although potential visitors should realise that chances of finding it open are slim.